CDS unveils platform to extend useful life of network infrastructure

 Newton says that the creation of the new platform is indicative of CDS’ commitment to a ‘partner-first’ approach, in an effort to distinguish itself from third-party maintenance (TPM) practices.

-Enterprise Strategy Group principal analyst and practice director Mark Peters says the events of the last 12 months have reinforced the importance of hybrid cloud solutions and data centre investments.
+Enterprise Strategy Group principal analyst and practice director Mark Peters says the events of the last 12 months have reinforced the importance of hybrid cloud solutions and data center investments.

 “In enterprises worldwide, the ambition of digital transformation is all-too-often constrained by the realities of budget pressure and talent scarcity,” says Peters.

-“Therefore, as application workloads increasingly transition to hybrid cloud solutions, the importance of extending the value of data centre investments – both now and over time – to enable that change has intensified.
+“Therefore, as application workloads increasingly transition to hybrid cloud solutions, the importance of extending the value of data center investments – both now and over time – to enable that change has intensified.

 “By investing in engineering talent and technologies to support a wide range of infrastructure products, CDS is a reliable global partner to the major storage, compute and network vendors as they jointly add that prerequisite value to their customers’ data centers, and thus help release those constraints on the promise of digital transformation.”